College of Education > Admission & Aid > Graduate Admission > Education Partnerships & Cohorts > AUSL Teacher Residency Program

 General Program Information

-The programs offered in partnership with AUSL are: Elementary education (grades 1-6), middle grades (5-8), physical education, special education (K-12), and visual arts (PK-12).
-Residents take classes together as part of their unique residency cohort but the practicum experience will differ; residents will be placed in either a traditional classroom or a special education classroom during the residency year.
-Upon completion of the resident year, all residents are eligible to receive an Illinois Professional Educator License (PEL) and a master’s degree education from DePaul University.
+The programs offered in partnership with AUSL are: early childhood education (PK-2), elementary education (grades 1-6), middle grades (5-8), physical education, special education (K-12), and visual arts (PK-12).
+Resident teachers take classes together as part of their unique residency cohort but the practicum experience will differ; resident teachers will be placed in either a traditional classroom or a special education classroom during the residency year.
+Upon completion of the resident year, all resident teachers are eligible to receive an Illinois Professional Educator License (PEL) and a master’s degree education from DePaul University.

-The cohort begins June 2024 starting with graduate coursework.
-Field experience in an urban classroom begins in late August 2024, coinciding with the beginning of the academic school year.
-The field experience apprenticeship will last the duration of the academic year, while university coursework is completed by the following summer 2025.
+The cohort begins in June, starting with graduate coursework.
+Field experience in a classroom begins in late August, coinciding with the beginning of the academic school year.
+The field experience will last the duration of the academic year, while university coursework is completed by the following summer.

-Placing Chicago Teacher Residency graduates in high-needs schools is part of AUSL’s mission.
-Each spring, AUSL principals observe residents in the classroom and select new teachers for their schools.
-However, AUSL does not require principals to hire resident teachers.
-There are many factors that impact hiring decisions, so placement is not guaranteed.
-Residents get an early offer from CPS in January guaranteeing residents a teaching position.
-Then CTR hosts job fairs and facilitates tours and career coaching to help residents interview with schools that are a great match for them.
+Placing AUSL Teacher Residency graduates in high-needs schools is part of AUSL's mission.
+Graduates of the residency program sign an agreement committing to teach in a high-needs school for a minimum of four years after graduation.
+Nearly all resident teachers get an early offer from CPS in January guaranteeing their teaching position.
+Then the AUSL Teacher Residency hosts job fairs and facilitates tours and career coaching to help resident teachers interview with schools that are a great match for them.

 Participants take a total of 56 quarter hours of graduate coursework, leading to both the initial teaching license and the master’s degree.
-By the end of their first year, participants will meet the Professional Educator License (PEL) for Illinois State Board of Education.
+At the end of the residency year, participants will earn their Professional Educator License (PEL) from the Illinois State Board of Education.
 In addition, the master’s degree coursework is designed to develop the skills and dispositions of teacher researchers, teacher leaders and social change agents in high priority and urban schools.

-All courses are held on DePaul’s Lincoln Park Campus.
+All Chicago Teacher Residency courses are held at DePaul’s Lincoln Park Campus or online.

 DePaul does not provide housing, although DePaul’s Department of Housing Services is available for advice and assistance with housing and transportation questions.